Goji berry is a fruit popular in Tibet. The

 diet.
 My point is if you can find goji juice that is cheaper and without the

-need to buy from a multilevel company, then why buy FreeLife goji juice at many
+need to buy from a multilevel company.

 Physician Formulas.

-A. No studies have been done comparing goji extract to juice.
+No studies have been done comparing goji extract to juice.

 It may be a good idea to take the goji extract a couple of times a week and

-juice on other days.
+drink the juice a couple of days a week.
 It's often a good idea not to use the same herb every

 single day.
 There are many other fruit juices and herbs that have beneficial